荠菜馄饨 Shanghai Wontons

 • Blanch frozen shepherd’s purse until cooked through, about 1-2 minutes (no need to boil)

-• Then add cleaned bok choi and blanch the same way as above
+• Add cleaned bok choi to the same boiling pot of water and blanch the same way

 • Rinse both under cold water and squeeze dry